 The work critically discusses traditional federal theories and builds on theories that focus on the dynamics of federalism.
-The book offers a definition of federalism and federal organizations that encompass both new and old types of multi-tiered system.
-Unlike traditional federal theory, it is well-suited to research both multinational and mono-national systems.
-Also, it takes into account the complexity of these systems, with bodies of governance at the local, regional, national and supranational level.
-The book is divided in three parts.
-A first part outlines the contours of dynamic federalism, based on a critical overview of traditional federal theory.
-The second part develops comprehensive indexes to measure autonomy and cohesion of multi-tiered systems.
-The third part focuses on the dynamics of federal organizations, with a special focus on institutional hubs for change.
+It offers a definition of federalism and federal organizations that encompasses both new and old types of multi-tiered system.
+Unlike traditional federal theory, it is well-suited to research both multinational and mononational systems.
+It also takes into account the complexity of these systems, with bodies of governance at the local, regional, national, and supranational level.
+The book is divided into three parts: the first part outlines the contours of dynamic federalism, based on a critical overview of traditional federal theory; the second part develops comprehensive indexes to measure autonomy and cohesion of multi-tiered systems; and the third part focuses on the dynamics of federal organizations, with a special focus on institutional hubs for change.

-The book will be an essential resource for legal, social, economic and political scholars interested in federalism, regionalism and de/centralization.
+Dynamic Federalism will be an essential resource for legal, social, economic, and political scholars interested in federalism, regionalism, and de/centralization.

 Table of Contents

 Chapter 1.
 What is federalism?
 In search of building blocks for a new federal theory